 The 2012 Report on the Funding of Defined Benefit Pension Plans in Ontario is FSCO’s ninth annual report that provides information on the status of pension plan funding and investment of defined benefit (DB) pension plans registered in Ontario.

-Since July 2000, funding valuation reports of defined benefit (DB) pension plans that are filed with FSCO must be accompanied by an Actuarial Information Summary (AIS).
-Starting in 2006, an Investment Information Summary (IIS) must also be filed for all DB pension plans registered with FSCO, except designated plans, in addition to the financial statements required under section 76 of the regulations under the Pension Benefits Act (the Act).
+Since 2000, funding valuation reports of DB pension plans that are filed with FSCO have been accompanied by an Actuarial Information Summary (AIS).
+Starting in 2006, an Investment Information Summary (IIS) has also been filed for all DB pension plans registered with FSCO (except for designated plans) in addition to the financial statements required under section 76 of the regulations under the Pension Benefits Act (the Act).

-The AIS and the IIS enable FSCO to:
+The AIS and the IIS allow FSCO to: